 - 30 day trial period and one year warranty.

-- They can be uncomfortable if lying on your side for a long time.
+- They can be uncomfortable on your side.

-- They are fiddly to fit and don’t stay firmly in place all night.
+- Fiddly to fit and don’t stay firmly in place all night.

 - The bass is a little lacking.